BlasBenito/myWebsite/content/authors/admin/_index.md

 ## About Me

-I am a Spatial Data Scientist and Engineer by trade, and a PhD in Computational Ecology and MSc in Geographic Information Systems by education.
+I'm a spatial data scientist and engineer in AgTech, holding a PhD in computational ecology and an MSc in geographic information systems.
+My expertise lies at the intersection of spatial and temporal modeling, soil and plant ecology, remote sensing, machine learning, and environmental dynamics and monitoring.

+I'm deeply passionate about crafting automated data and modeling pipelines to tackle complex environmental challenges.

-I currently serve as the team lead of the Environmental Data Team at [Biome Makers Inc](www.biomemakers.com).
-In this role, I am responsible for designing and developing an Environmental Data Infrastructure to enhance our flagship product, BeCrop®,as well as conducting research and development in remote sensing and machine learning applications to smart farming tech.
+Currently, I lead the Environmental Data Team at [Biome Makers Inc](www.biomemakers.com).
+In this role, I research and develop cutting-edge smart farming technologies, create essential R packages to enhance our Data Science Department's capabilities, and oversee the design and maintenance of an environmental data infrastructure to further empower our flagship product, BeCrop®.

 ## My Tech Stack